Foundation / Corporation

 The Juneau Hope Endowment Fund was established in September 2014 with the intent of supporting nonprofit organizations and government agencies that provide programs and services in the Juneau community to address the social issues indicated above.

 In 2015, the City and Borough of Juneau (CBJ) started adding their social service block grant funds to the Hope Fund grant program.
 Annually, the Foundation will award grants to organizations and agencies that address these social issues, funding the highest priority social service needs in Juneau.

-CBJ Social Service Grants are for non-profit organizations to support services, programs, and projects to people in Juneau in these areas:
+CBJ Social Service Grants are for nonprofit organizations to support services to people in Juneau in these areas:

 GrantWatch ID#: 166939